 Offer to provide a pre-construction survey at no charge to the owners of the properties abutting the Site.

-The Petitioner shall submit final engineering, utility, and drainage plans, and an Operations and Maintenance plan for Stormwater Management, for review and approval by the City Engineer.
-For stormwater management design calculations, no credit shall be taken for existing impermeable surfaces within the site.
+The Petitioner shall submit final engineering, utility, and drainage plans, and an Operations and Maintenance plan for Stormwater Management, for review and approval by the City Engineer for consistency with the Memorandum of Curtis Quitzau P.E., dated June 6, 2019, on file with the Engineering Department and the Planning Department.

 The Petitioner shall be responsible for securing and paying police details that may be necessary for traffic control throughout the construction process as required by the Police Chief.